How to Get Dried Glue Off Painted Wood?

 Step 3.
 Scrub and sand gently

-For scrubbing the stained/painted surface you will need some tools like a brass wire brush or steel wool.
+After using the above methods if there are still traces of glue left, you should try scrubbing the surface lightly.
+For scrubbing the stained/painted surface you will most likely need the tools like a brass wire brush or steel wool.

 Step 4.
 Clean the surface